tekmologi8/CaseStudy2DDS/README.md

 in the latest economic trends.
 Aa a result of this, we are seeing more employees shift between companies after just a few years and using the larger pay raise associated with switching jobs (as compared to staying in a single job) as a way to bolster their income to make a living.

+To combat this trend and potentially get a closer feel of the status of each employee and their potential for attribution, we are going to conduct a data analysis to identify trends in the employee base job titles, overall sentiment as well as salary with hopes to be able to predict which employee is likely to leave the company and what salaries are associated with the employee’s current standing.

 ## Purpose: